School of Social Work

 Emerita

-Laurie Smith, Professor, Director
+Laurie Smith, Professor of Social Work, Director, Director

 B.A.
 1980, Michigan State University